huri000/QuickLayout/README.md

 - QuickLayout  drastically shortens the amount of code in case you ever need to write the view hierarchy.
 - The QuickLayout methods declarations are very descriptive and clear.
 - QuickLayout is fully documented, and contains most of the Auto Layout constructs an iOS App requires.
-- Layout a `UIView` or a `[UIView]` using the view itself, without even creating a single NSLayoutConstraint.
+- Layout a `QLView` or a `[QLView]` using the view itself, without even creating a single NSLayoutConstraint.

 ## Features
-- Extension to `UIView` that contains functionality that allows you to set constraints directly from the view itself.
+- Extension to `QLView` that contains functionality that allows you to set constraints directly from the view itself.
-- Extension to `Array of UIView` that contains functionality that allows you to set constraints directly from an array of views.
+- Extension to `Array of QLView` that contains functionality that allows you to set constraints directly from an array of views.

 ## Example Project
 The example project is xib / storyboard free and demonstrates the benefits of using QuickLayout with several common use cases.